-B.....
-3.0 quality points per semester hour.

-B-.....
+B-....
 2.7 quality points per semester hour.

 Grasps subject matter at a level considered to be good to very good.
 Is an active listener and participant in class discussion.
 Speaks and writes well.
 Accomplishes more than the minimum requirements.
 Work in and out of class is of high quality though rarely outstanding.

-C+ 2.3 quality points per semester hour. С 2.0 quality points per semester hour.
+C+.....
+2.3 quality points per semester hour.
+C.....
+2.0 quality points per semester hour.